 When you’ve successfully completed the course, your trainer will give you a certificate DL196.

 There are some things you must and must not do when you’re riding on your CBT certificate.

-You must have red L plates fitted to the front and back of the motorbike.
+- You must have red L plates fitted to the front and back of the motorcycle.

-You must not ride on motorways or carry a passenger on your motorbike (called a pillion passenger).
+- You must not ride on motorways or carry a passenger on your motorcycle (called a pillion passenger).

 If you completed your training on an automatic bike, you should seek further training from an instructor if you upgrade to a geared machine.

-If you do not pass your full motorbike test (theory test and 2-part practical test) within 2 years of getting this certificate, you’ll have to do your CBT again.
+If you do not pass your full motorcycle test (theory test and 2-part practical test) within 2 years of getting this certificate, you’ll have to do your CBT again.